Integration with calendars and email

 • %conf_name — name of the conference

-• %max_speakers — maximum number of speakers (for moderated role-based conference and smart meeting modes, this is the left value in the pair of numbers M x N);
+• %max_speakers — the maximum number of speakers (for a moderated role-based conference and a smart meeting, this is the left value in the pair of numbers M x N)

 • %conf_modeconference mode;

-• %conf_url_app_join — a link for quick one-click connection using the client application without the intermediate step of opening the event's web page;
+• %conf_url_app_join — a link for quick one-click connection in a client application without having to open the conference web page

 • Server administrator contacts parameters: